larakhas/ACIT4610-Final-Project-Group4/Problem 1/README.md

 ### 1) Open Jupyter Notebook

 1. Start Jupyter Notebook.
-2. Åpne filen **Problem 1/problem1.ipynb**.
+2. Open the file **Problem 1/problem1.ipynb**.
-3. Kjør **Run All**.
+3. Select **Run All**.
-4. Resultattabellene vises nederst i notebooken.
+4. The result tables will appear at the bottom of the notebook.
-5. Plottene genereres automatisk og lagres i:
+5. All plots will be generated automatically and saved in:
    - `plots/1D/`
    - `plots/2D/`